What Is Fentanyl Made From? Main Ingredients, Cutting Agents, and Adulterants

-Fentanyl is a powerful opioid drug, originally created to treat severe pain, especially in people who may take large doses of painkillers for long-lasting or chronic pain and have developed a tolerance to opioid medications.
-This synthetic opioid painkiller is between 50 and 100 times more potent than morphine, which is the original synthetic opioid drug.
-It is also roughly 80 times more powerful than heroin, a now illicit drug.
-Fentanyl, however, is prescribed to manage pain after surgery, in the hospital, or chronic pain.
+Fentanyl is a powerful and addictive opioid drug that is used to treat severe pain or pain after surgery, especially in people who have taken painkillers for long-lasting or chronic pain and have developed a tolerance to opioid medications.
+It is between 50 and 100 times more potent than morphine.1

 Ready to leave your addiction behind?

 Call now to speak to a consultant about your treatment options

 The Chemical Formula and Its Analogues